szczyglis-dev/py-gpt/docs/source/accessibility.rst

 - Disable audio output
 - Enable audio input
 - Disable audio input
+- Add a memo to the calendar
+- Clear memos from calendar
+- Read the calendar memos
 - Enable the camera
 - Disable the camera
 - Capture the camera